neurlang/classifier/README.md

 Subtractor is initially set to value such as 1.

-If your solution is found, you can slowly decrease the Subtractor to get smaller solutions.
+If your solution is found, you can slowly increase the Subtractor to get smaller solutions.

 ### Printer